 Recorded in September at the world-famous York Hall in Bethnal Green, London, this episode opened with the commentary team of Kevin Kelly and Andy Simmonz again running down the rules of pro wrestling.
 Just in case we didn’t pick them up last week 😉

 Team White Wolf v Aussie Open

 Team White Wolf hails from Madrid, Spain and comprise of A-Kid and Carlos Romo, and reminds me of a very young Motor City Machine Guns.
 Full of speed and enthusiasm.
 Not seen much of them apart from a few YouTube clips.
-While Aussie Open is from Australia (obviously) and are made up of “Dunkzilla” Mark Davis and The Aussie Arrow Kyle Fletcher.
+While Aussie Open is from Australia (obviously) and is made up of “Dunkzilla” Mark Davis and The Aussie Arrow Kyle Fletcher.
 They’re very much a staple of the British scene and have been very successful in the small amount of time they’ve been here.

 The match was really good.
 Fast-paced, high octane with some physicality thrown in too.